Telematics Guides | Telematics Explained

 5. Vehicle cameras with G-Force sensors to trigger events with video footage attached sent to the tracking platform

 Once telematics retrieves the data, you can find it uploaded in the telematics system’s software.
-There, in the online system account, you can find all kind of useful reports that we’ll detail further below.
-And that’s how a telematics box works.
+There, in the online system account, you can find all kind of useful reports.

 What types of data can telematics capture?